codinux-gmbh/klf/README.md

 If no logger tag is provided, e.g. with `Log.info { "Info" }`, the following logger name resolution will be applied:

-1. If `LoggerFactory.config.useCallerMethodIfLoggerNameNotSet` is set to true, then the method that executed the log statement will be used as logger name, in the format `<class name>.<method name>`.
+1. If `LoggerFactory.config.useCallerMethodIfLoggerNameNotSet` or in debug mode  `LoggerFactory.debugConfig.useMethodNameIfLogTagIsNotSet` is set to true, then the method that executed the log statement will be used as logger name (which is quite handy e.g. for @Composable functions).
-This comes in handy in Compose as in composable functions there's (usually) no class to reference with `by logger()` or `Log.info<ClassName> { }`.
+It's a bit resource intensive, see below.
-This currently works only on `JVM` and `Android`.
+Currently only works on `JVM` and `Android`.

-2. If set, the value of `LoggerFactory.defaultLoggerName` will be used.
+2. Otherwise if set, the value of `LoggerFactory.defaultLoggerName` will be used.

-3. If `defaultLoggerName` is not set, we try to determine the app name (e.g. Main Bundle name on iOS, app's package name on Android, jar name on JVM and URL's last path name on JavaScript).
+3. If `defaultLoggerName` is not set, we try to determine the app name (e.g. Main Bundle name on iOS, app's package name and name on Android (but see Configuration -> [Android](#android)), jar name on JVM and URL's last path name on JavaScript).

 4. If this does not work, `"net.codinux.log.klf"` will be used as logger name.